webdawe/docker/readme.md

 ![Datagrip Server Settings 1](wiki/datagrip-server-settings-2.png "Datagrip Server Settings 1")

-## If you need to use MySQL instead of Postgres, you can comfigure `docker-compose.yml` to with the following:
+## If you need to use MySQL instead of Postgres, you can configure `docker-compose.yml` with the following:
 ```yml
   acme-database:
     image: mysql:latest